ravirun/misfit-ravi/README.md

 ## Evergreen Elements

-✅ **Timeless Topic:** The Rise of Algorithm Anxiety is always relevant
+✅ **Timeless Topic:** The Fear of Being Ignored by the Algorithm is always relevant
 ✅ **Universal Appeal:** Everyone can relate to this
 ✅ **Satirical Edge:** Smart humor that makes people think
 ✅ **Rewatchable:** Content that ages well